simp/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 This check is to verify that that ``Puppetfile.tracking`` file for the ``simp-core`` project is complete and accurate:

-* It includes all the SIMP-owed Puppet modules, other Puppet modules that are dependencies of SIMP-owned Puppet modules, and utilities to configure the SIMP system when installed from ISO.
+* It includes all the SIMP-owned Puppet modules, other Puppet modules that are dependencies of SIMP-owned Puppet modules, and utilities to configure the SIMP system when installed from ISO.